Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <div>
 <div>

-The active player may build Space Docks on some of the planets in the System just activated.
+The active player may build Space Docks on some of the planets in the active System.
 A Space Dock may only be built on a planet that she has controlled since the beginning of the Round, and that does not already contain a Space Dock.
 Newly built Space Docks are placed **exhausted** (flipped) and may thus not produce units until they are refreshed (usually during the Status Phase).

 <!-- * **Deploy Space Mines**:
 See the [Deploy Space Mines](#user-content-DeploySpaceMines_unitAbility) ability.